tkhq/sdk/examples/with-federated-passkeys/README.md

 ### 1/ Cloning the example

-Make sure you have `Node.js` installed locally; we recommend using Node v16+.
+Make sure you have `node` installed locally; we recommend using Node v16+.

 ```bash
 $ git clone https://github.com/tkhq/sdk